linran913/GitTest/README.md

 Just upload a simple demo to test some functions

-This demo The example can be viewed online by click the following link *[GitTest](https://linran913.github.io/GitTest/)*
+This demo can be viewed online by click the following link

+*[GitTest](https://linran913.github.io/GitTest/)*